trask0730/1-Wasserstein-Dist/README.md

 * MatPlotLib
 * Persim

 "LinearProgrammingCrossword.pdf" constains (no surprise) a lienar progamming themed crossword puzzle!
-Of course, not every clue is linear programming theme (one may be very related to my pesonal life, oof)...
+Of course, not every clue is linear programming themed (one may be very related to my pesonal life, oof)...
 But hopefully it is fun to try out!
 I created it using Crosserville.